tsahara/r7rs/content/procs.md

 \proto{open-input-file}{ string}{file library procedure}
 \proto{open-binary-input-file}{ string}{file library procedure}}

-Takes a \var{string} for an existing file and returns a textual input port or binary input port that is capable of delivering data from the file.
+Takes a _string_ for an existing file and returns a textual input port or binary input port that is capable of delivering data from the file.
 If the file does not exist or cannot be opened, an error that satisfies ``file-error?`` is signaled.